daneroo/im-weight/nextjs/README.md

 ## TODO

+- Build on push from Next.js
+  - Push creds replaced by vercel secrets (run/build?)
+  - Incremental static build
+- Get a favicon on next.js
-- Upgrade to next.js v10
+- Upgrade to next.js v11
 - Replace og-image, once deployed to vercel
 - Buttons
   - Act more like buttons on press/hover